 Links

-UI-TARS is an end-to-end GUI agent model based on VLM architecture.
-It solely perceives screenshots as input and performs human-like interactions (e.g., keyboard and mouse operations), achieving state-of-the-art performance on 10+ GUI benchmarks.
-UI-TARS is an open-source model, and provides different versions of size.
+UI-TARS is an end-to-end GUI agent model based on a VLM architecture.
+It takes screenshots as input and performs human-like interactions (keyboard, mouse, etc.), achieving state-of-the-art performance across 10+ GUI benchmarks.
+UI-TARS is open source and available in multiple sizes.

-When using UI-TARS, you can use target-driven style prompts, like "Login with user name foo and password bar", and it will plan the steps to achieve the goal.
+With UI-TARS you can use goal-driven prompts, such as "Log in with username foo and password bar".
+The model will plan the steps needed to accomplish the task.

 Config